nikitavoloboev/data/minimalism/minimalism.md

 Here is how that board looks for me:
 ![](https://i.imgur.com/7Cqoqn7.png)

+I [budget all my money](../finance/finance.md) into categories each month.
+This allows me to spend my money mindfully and not buy things I don't need.

 ## Notes
 - [Will this item provide value?
 If not, get rid of it.](https://www.reddit.com/r/minimalism/comments/846drx/extreme_minimalism_a_trend/)
 - I've found the easiest stuff to organize is the stuff I no longer have.